An Artist and Her Present Realities

 In her ‘Surviving These Resent Times’ series, she sought to encourage all who are enduring this tough period occasioned by the Covid-19 pandemic and economic hardship in Nigeria.

 “I am telling them that there are different ways of passing through these times.
 It is not going to last forever.
 Times change.
-And there is a series called, “It’s Hard Not To Look Back.”
-And another called “Everything Will Be Alright.
-And another one is called ‘I Can’t Kill Myself.’
+And there is a series called, ‘It’s Hard Not to Look Back’.
+And another called ‘Everything Will Be Alright’.
+And another one is called ‘I Can’t Kill Myself’.
 When you are going through a difficult time, and you have tried everything that you can and there is nothing left for you to do, don’t dwell on it just do what you can and keep it moving.
-It is a buzz statement,’’ she explained.
+It is a buzz statement.”